Geography of Coffee -- Coffee Brewing and Preparation

 Bridgewater State College Geography

-Students in Coffee harvestAs of January 2009, I will have led three study tours to Nicaragua, as a credit-bearing course called Geography of Coffee.
-This page is for sharing what we have been learning on those tours.
+Students in Coffee harvestSince 2006, have led annual (except 2008) study tours to Nicaragua, as a credit-bearing course called Geography of Coffee.
+This page is for sharing what we have been learning on those tours, and for letting successive groups of students know what to expect.

 Cafezinho - Brazil